libEnsemble

 See the docs for more details on using python on Polaris.

-For a very simple example of using libEnsemble see the Simple Sine tutorial
+For a very simple example of using libEnsemble see the Simple Introduction tutorial

 For an example that runs a small ensemble using a C application (offloading work to the GPU), see the GPU app tutorial.
-The required files for the this tutorial can be found in this directory.
-Also, see the video demo.
+The required files for this tutorial can be found in this directory.
+A video demo is also available.

 Job Submission

-A simple example batch script for a libEnsemble use case that runs four workers on one node:
+A simple example batch script for a libEnsemble use case that runs five workers on one node:

 #!/bin/bash -l